-Declare all foreign currency amounts in excess of $US10,000 (or other foreign currency equivalent).
+Declare foreign currency amounts in excess of $US10,000 (or other currency equivalent).

 Safety and security

-The Philippine Congress voted to extend martial law in Mindanao until 31 December 2018.
-Measures imposed under martial law may include the suspension of the writ of habeas corpus, curfews and establishment of checkpoints.
+Martial law is in place in in Mindanao until 31 December 2018.
+Martial law increases authorities' powers to detain suspects, and put in place curfews and checkpoints.
 Monitor media reporting and follow the instructions of local authorities.

 Terrorist attacks, including bombings, are possible anytime, anywhere in the Philippines, including in Manila.
-We continue to receive information that indicates that terrorists may be planning attacks in the Philippines.
+We continue to receive information indicating terrorists may be planning attacks in the Philippines.

 Possible targets for future attacks include commercial and public places frequented by foreign nationals such as transport hubs, the metro system, hotels, shopping malls, clubs, restaurants, bars, schools, markets, places of worship, outdoor recreation events and tourist areas.

-Terrorist attacks are frequent in central and western Mindanao and there is a very high threat in this region of further terrorist attacks, kidnapping, violent crime and violent clashes between armed groups.
-There is also a high risk of further terror attacks, kidnapping and violent crime in eastern Mindanao.
+Terrorist attacks are frequent in central and western Mindanao and there is a very high threat in this region of more terrorist attacks, kidnapping, violent crime and violent clashes between armed groups.
+There is also a high risk of more terror attacks, kidnapping and violent crime in eastern Mindanao.